Your dandruff may be a bummer, but it's harmless to your health.

 Scalp psoriasis can cause dandruff-like itching and flaking.
 Psoriasis happens when the immune system triggers too many skin cells to grow on various parts of the body.
 That can include your scalp.
 People with psoriasis may be more likely to get dandruff, but psoriasis is not dandruff.

-Certain diseases, such as Parkinson's disease and HIV, have also been linked to dandruff.
-People with these diseases have higher rates of dandruff, says Heather Onoday, RN, a nurse practitioner who specializes in dermatology at Oregon Health and Science University in Portland, Ore.
-Having dandruff doesn't make either of those diseases more likely, however.
+Certain diseases, such as Parkinson's and HIV, have also been linked to dandruff.
+People with these diseases have higher rates of dandruff, says Heather Onoday, RN.
+She's a nurse practitioner who specializes in dermatology at Oregon Health and Science University in Portland, Ore.
+Having dandruff doesn't make either of those diseases more likely, though.

-A poor diet also has been suggested as a culprit, though Green says there's no proven link.
+A poor diet also has been suggested as a culprit, although Green says there's no proven link.
 Jeffrey Benabio, MD, agrees.

 3 Things That Can Make Dandruff Worse